Anthonyomowumi/statistical-Modelling-and-Data-Mining-repo/README.md

-The dataset was analysed in this study using the R programming language.
+All the analysis was done using the R programming language and in R studio using R markdown